 - CAROLINA DAY: On June 28th each year, the Island commemorates the defeat of the British attempting to occupy Charleston in the early days of the American Revolutionary War.
 The day is commemorated in several ways around the community including a reenactment and a parade downtown. - ommunity gathering place and is the location for many community concerts and festivals.
 This park is located on Middle Street in the commercial district of Town.
 The park contains a large open field for public use and two separate playgrounds, one for children under the age of six and one for older children.
 The historic Fort Moultrie bandstand provides shade for picnics and a site for entertainers to perform during various community activities.
 The J. Marshall Stith Park Foundation, an active group of Island residents who raise money to provide landscape improvements, resurfacing basketball and tennis courts, and hosts several events throughout the year. - SULLIVAN'S ISLAND COMMUNITY ACTIVITIES: Town Council routinely organizes family-oriented events for most major holidays.
 These events include the annual tree lighting ceremony during the December holidays, St. Patrick's Day Children's Fest, and a fireworks display on Independence Day.
-These events take place at the J. Marshall Stith Park. - FARMERS MARKET: Operating from April to June, the Farmers Market hosts 25-30 vendors, food trucks and live entertainment. - NEW YEAR'S DAY POLAR PLUNGE: Although not a Town sponsored event, the New Year's Day Polar Plunge is a fundraiser for the Special Olympics that attracts thousands of visitors to the Island each year. - WALK DOGS ON BEACH: Residents walking their dogs at the appropriate hours to promote community interaction and exercise.
+These events take place at the J. Marshall Stith Park. - NEW YEAR'S DAY POLAR PLUNGE: Although not a Town sponsored event, the New Year's Day Polar Plunge is a fundraiser for the Special Olympics that attracts thousands of visitors to the Island each year. - WALK DOGS ON BEACH: Residents walking their dogs at the appropriate hours to promote community interaction and exercise.